Pokémon Go: Post-release

-At the 2016 San Diego Comic-Con, John Hanke, founder of Niantic, revealed the appearances of the three team leaders: Candela (Team Valor), Blanche (Team Mystic), and Spark (Team Instinct).
-Hanke conveyed that approximately 10 percent of the ideas for the game were implemented.
-Future updates, including the trading feature, more Pokémon, implementation of Pokémon Centers at PokéStops, a fix for the "three-step glitch", and easier training, were also confirmed.
-He also stated that Niantic would be continuing support for the game for "years to come".
-In an interview with TechCrunch in September 2016, Hanke hinted that player vs. player Pokémon battles would be made available in a future update.
-In December 2016, coffeehouse chain Starbucks and telecommunications company Sprint collaborated with Nintendo to add PokéStops and gyms at certain locations of theirs throughout the United States.
-The same month, a companion app for Apple Watch devices was released, which allowed users to receive notifications about nearby Pokémon but did not permit them to be caught using the watch.
-In January 2017, five thousand more Starbucks locations became available as Gyms.
-In February 2017, an update was published, introducing 100 species situated in the Johto region from the second generation of the core Pokémon series, which were added alongside the original 151.
-The update also included the addition of new Berries, new Pokémon encounter mechanics, and an expanded selection of avatar clothing options.
-Some of the Pokémon introduced in Ruby and Sapphire were added in late 2017, beginning with a Halloween event in October and fifty more in December.
-A weather system was added alongside the latter, allowing real-world weather to affect spawns and gameplay.
-In November 2018, a game developed by Game Freak and heavily inspired by Pokémon Go, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! was released on the Nintendo Switch.
-This game features Pokémon Go-style catching with Joy-Con and integration between the two games.
-In addition, a new Pokémon species called Meltan was revealed in September, becoming the first new Pokémon to debut in Pokémon Go.
-On October 10, 2018, The Pokémon Company and Niantic announced plans to introduce Pokémon from Diamond and Pearl into Pokémon Go.
-On October 12, Niantic heavily suggested one of the Generation IV Pokémon that would arrive in Pokémon Go.
-On October 25, a feature referred to as Adventure Sync was announced, which will record the player's walking data in the background, even when the application is closed.
-On October 26, Niantic announced research tasks for Bug-type Pokémon that will give players an opportunity to catch Shedinja throughout November.
+At the 2016 San Diego Comic-Con, John Hanke, the founder of Niantic, unveiled the three team leaders: Candela (Team Valor), Blanche (Team Mystic), and Spark (Team Instinct).
+Hanke mentioned that only about 10 percent of the game's ideas had been implemented.
+Future updates, such as the trading feature, additional Pokémon, Pokémon Centers at PokéStops, fixing the "three-step glitch", and easier training, were confirmed.
+Niantic committed to supporting the game for "years to come".
+In a TechCrunch interview in September 2016, Hanke hinted that player vs. player Pokémon battles would be added in a future update.
+In December 2016, Starbucks and Sprint partnered with Nintendo to add PokéStops and Gyms at select locations in the United States.
+An Apple Watch companion app was released the same month, allowing users to receive notifications about nearby Pokémon.
+In January 2017, an additional five thousand Starbucks locations became Gyms.
+In February 2017, an update introduced 100 species from the Johto region, expanding the original 151.
+The update also included new Berries, encounter mechanics, and avatar clothing options.
+Pokémon from Ruby and Sapphire were gradually added in late 2017, along with a weather system affecting spawns and gameplay.
+In November 2018, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! were released on the Nintendo Switch, featuring Pokémon Go-style catching and integration between the two games.
+A new Pokémon species, Meltan, debuted in Pokémon Go in September.
+Plans to introduce Pokémon from Diamond and Pearl were announced in October 2018, with Adventure Sync—a feature that records walking data in the background—revealed on October 25.
+Research tasks for Bug-type Pokémon, offering players a chance to catch Shedinja, were announced on October 26.